Close stellar encounters at the Galactic Centre I: The effect on the observed stellar populations: -body simulations

 The scaled number density is then defined as

 and the spatial and projected mass densities are

 and

 It is also necessary to consider how to treat the evolution of the particle masses.
-In the $N$-body code, the superparticles have a constant mass, but the mass in the coagulation calculations changes as the stellar population evolves.
-Essentially it is necessary to choose a time to set the $N$-body superparticle masses and the stellar mass in the coagulation code equal.
+In the $N$-body code, the superparticles have a constant mass, but when we include the effects of stellar collisions and stellar evolution, the mass changes as the stellar population evolves.
+Essentially it is necessary to choose a time to set the $N$-body superparticle masses and the mass in the code where we evolve the stellar population equal.
 Figure~\ref{fig:massEvolution} shows the range of options available.
 The black line, plotted against the left-hand ordinate axis, shows the turnoff age in our models as a function of turnoff mass, whereas the blue curves (plotted against the right-hand ordinate axis) show the stellar mass at that age as a fraction of the initial population mass.
 Grey dotted lines show that the fractions of mass remaining at $10^8$ and $10^9$ years are 0.815 and 0.725 respectively.
 We choose to set the masses equal at $10^8\,{\rm yr}$, since although that time precedes most of the dynamical evolution in the $N$-body code, a large fraction of the mass loss has already happened.
 Hence we define a second mass scale as the ratio between the initial stellar mass in each superparticle and the simulated mass, $m_{\rm scale,0}=2.23$.